The-Politico/chartwerk-editor/docs/datamap.md

 Annotations are text labels paired with data points.

-Users are also given the option to ignore a column in the data, in which case the column is not made available through the Werk API.
+Users are also given the option to ignore a column in the data, in which case the column is not made available through the datamap API.

 ## Examples of the grammar